Application guidelines – Local Festivals

 Please note that all decisions concerning eligibility and funding amounts are final.

-We will determine if funding will be disbursed as a grant or as a contribution.
+The program will determine whether funding will be disbursed as a grant or as a contribution.

-A grant is a payment issued to a recipient for a project.
-The conditions you agree to at the time of application will apply.
+A grant is a payment made to a recipient for a project.
+The conditions you agree to when you submitted the application will apply.
 At the end of your project, you may be required to submit a report and participate in the evaluation of results.

-A contribution is a conditional payment issued to your organization or group for a specific purpose, as outlined in a funding agreement.
-This agreement is signed by your organization or your group and by us and outlines the terms and conditions for receiving payments.
-At the end of your project, you must submit a final report.
+A contribution is a conditional payment made to your organization or group for a specific purpose defined in a funding agreement.
+This agreement is signed by your organization and by the program and outlines the terms and conditions for receiving payments.
+At the end of your project, you will be required to submit a final report.

 Funding conditions

-You may be required to submit interim reports during your project.
-Additional conditions may apply and (if applicable) will be included in your funding agreement.
+You may be required to submit progress reports during your project.
+Additional conditions may apply and, if so, will be written into the funding agreement.

 Workplace well-being